w3f/polkadot-wiki/docs/learn/archive/learn-redenomination.md

 ---
-id: learn-redenomination
 title: Redenomination of DOT
-sidebar_label: Redenomination of DOT
-description: Everything about the DOT Token Redenomination.
-keywords: [DOT, redenomination]
-slug: ../learn-redenomination
+description: Understand the redenomination of DOT tokens, its impact, and the community-driven decision-making process.
 ---

 <!-- MessageBox -->